LatticeQCD/AnalysisToolbox/docs/_sources/glossary/latqcdtools.statistics.statistics.md.txt

 '''
 Likelihood that difference between outcomes x1 and x2 is due to chance, assuming x1 and x2 are both drawn from a normal distribution with the same mean.
 A rule of thumb is that this is more appropriate when one estimated x1 and x2 using ~30 or fewer measurements.
+Of course, you can always compare this with gaudif to get a better idea.

 Args:
     x1  (float): mean 1
-    e1  (float): error 1
+    e1  (float): standard error 1
     ndat1 (int): number of measurements used to compute x1 x2  (float): mean 2
-    e2  (float): error 2
+    e2  (float): standard error 2
     ndat2 (int): number of measurements used to compute x2

 Returns: